GGebook smalllogo

 • a).
 The downwards force in diagram A is larger (by 300 N) and so the skydiver accelerates downwards.

 • b).
-The forces are balanced, so the skydiver stays at a constant velocity.
+The forces are balanced, so the skydiver stays at a constant speed.
 Remember the question asks you to describe acceleration - the acceleration is zero.

 • c).
 There is now a resultant force upwards.
 Be careful - this does NOT make the skydiver go back up to the plane!.
 They are falling downwards, so the unbalanced force just slows them down.
 The skydiver decelerates (or has negative acceleration).